wikimedia/mediawiki-extensions-ContentTranslation/server/README.md

-ContentTranslation is a tool that allows editors to translate pages from one language to another with the help of machine translation and other translation aids.
+ContentTranslation is a tool that allows editors to translate pages from one language to another with the help of machine translation and other translation tools.

 This is the server component of ContentTranslation.